-Actuarial Assumptions - The actuarial assumptions that determined the total pension liability as of June 30, 2019 and June 30, 2018, were based on the results of an actuarial experience study for the period July 1, 2008 - June 30, 2013.
+Actuarial Assumptions - The actuarial assumptions that determined the total pension liability as of June 30, 2020 and June 30, 2019, were based on the results of an actuarial experience study for the period July 1, 2013 - June 30, 2018.

-Valuation date July 1, 2017 July 1, 2018 Measurement date June 30, 2017 June 30, 2018 Inflation 2.60% 2.60% Salary increases, including inflation 3.25% 3.25% Mortality Generational RP-2000 with Projection Scale BB Generational RP-2000 with Projection Scale BB Actuarial Cost Method Individual Entry Age Individual Entry Age
+Valuation date July 1, 2018 July 1, 2019 Measurement date June 30, 2018 June 30, 2019 Inflation 2.60% 2.60% Salary increases, including inflation 3.25% 3.25% Mortality Generational RP-2000 with Projection Scale BB PUB2010 base table varies by member category and sex, projected generationally with Scale MP-2018 Actuarial Cost Method Individual Entry Age Individual Entry Age

-The long-term expected rate of return, net of investment expense on pension plan investments was 7.00% and 7.10% as of June 30, 2018 and June 30, 2017 respectively.
+The long-term expected rate of return, net of investment expense on pension plan investments was 6.90% and 7.00% as of June 30, 2019 and June 30, 2018 respectively.
 This rate was determined using a forward-looking capital market economic model.
 The table below shows the assumptions for each of the asset classes in which the plan was invested at that time based on the long-term target asset allocation.
 The allocation policy's description of each asset class was used to map the target allocation to the asset classes shown below.
 Each asset class assumption is based on a consistent set of underlying assumptions and includes an adjustment for the inflation assumption.
 The expected real rate of return is presented in arithmetic means.

 Asset Class Target Allocation Annual Arithmetic Return

-Cash 1% 2.9%
+Cash 1% 3.3%

-Fixed Income 18% 4.4%
+Fixed Income 18% 4.1%

-Global Equity 54% 7.6%
+Global Equity 54% 8.0%

-Real Estate (Property) 11% 6.6%
+Real Estate (Property) 10% 6.7%

-Private Equity 10% 10.7%
+Private Equity 11% 11.2%

-Strategic Investments 6% 6.0%
+Strategic Investments 6% 5.9%

 TOTAL 100.00%